syedsaqib2457/php-hash/documentation/add_node.md

 ### data [internal_ip_address_version_6]

-This is the added internal IPv6 address in the added node.
+This is the internal IPv6 address in the added node.

 The value is either a `reserved IPv6 address` or `empty`.